Looking for something different on your next trip to the Yorkshire Dales? The Forbidden Corner is quirky, fun, and definitely something different.

 Ever walked through the mouth of a burping castle wall?
 Been squirted by a griffin?
 Or peeped in on a class of mice?

-This may sound like it’s only for children, but we assure you, it indulges an adult’s inner child.
-Showing our age here, but if you ever dreamed of being in David Bowie’s movie Labyrinth, then you are going to LOVE THIS PLACE!
+This may sound like it’s only for children, but we assure you, it indulges every adult’s inner child.
+We are showing our age here, but if you ever dreamed of being in David Bowie’s movie Labyrinth, then you are going to LOVE THIS PLACE!

 Forbidden Corner is a 4-acre labyrinth.
-Nothing like your run-of-the-mill hedge maze.
+It’s nothing like the run-of-the-mill hedge maze.
 Elaborate corridors wind into underground tunnels and castle walls.
 Decisions and surprises await you at every corner.

-Grab a check off sheet and start your adventure in the mouth of the castle walls.
+Grab a check off sheet and start your adventure in the mouth of the castle walls (literally).
 From there, the path leads in multiple directions.

-The detail that has gone into this place is astounding.
+The detail that has gone into this popular attraction is astounding.

 Our favorite section sends you down an Alice-in-Wonderland type tunnel.
-But, we don’t want to give too much away, as half the fun is not knowing what is around the corner.
+But, we don’t want to give too much away.
+Half the fun is not knowing what is around the corner.

 You’ll also be pleased to know, they add new attractions all the time.
 If you went when you were a kid, you’d be surprised just how much it changed.